linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 1. On the homepage of Control Center, click ![keyboard_normal](icon/keyboard_normal.svg).
 2. Click **System Language**.
-3. Select the language, and the language package will be installed automatically.
+3. Select the language you want to switch to, and the language package will be installed automatically.
 4. After being successfully installed, log out and log in again to view the changes.

 > ![attention](icon/attention.svg)Attention: The keyboard layout may also be changed in the process of switching the system language.
 Please make sure that you select a correct keyboard layout to enter the login password.